Buprenorphine Hydrochloride + Naloxone Hydrochloride

 Do not give SUBOXONE SUBLINGUAL FILM to anyone else, even if their symptoms seem the same as yours.
 It may harm them.

+edges of the film.
 The films are taken sublingually.
-This means that you place the film under your tongue and allow it to dissolve, which may
+This means that you place the film under your tongue and allow it to

-take between 4 and 8 minutes.
+dissolve, which may take between 4 and 8 minutes.
 This is the only way the films should be taken.
-If you are prescribed more than two films, you
+If you need to take two

 The films will not work if you chew or swallow them whole.